ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>Showers and thunderstorms likely.
 Mostly cloudy, with a high near 55.
-North wind around 15 mph, with gusts as high as 25 mph.<br></div>
+North wind around 15 mph, with gusts as high as 25 mph.
+         Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">